jfkirk/tensorrec/README.md

 # WIP: TensorRec
-A recommendation algorithm framework in Python using TensorFlow.
+A TensorFlow recommendation algorithm framework in Python.